mattering-press/Hear-Here-Spatial-Practices/essays/events.md

 ## Rocking It: insider/outsider material archives

-Rocking It was a talk by Professor Stuart Burley that took place as part of Outsider(s) Zine Festival on Saturday 2 March 2024.
+A talk by Professor Stuart Burley that took place as part of Outsider(s) Zine Festival on Saturday 2 March 2024.

 .ve-media right https://vimeo.com/921712375